Skip to content

 Enterprise Resource Planning Topics

-ERP System is software that consolidates data from all departments and brings all essential business segments together.
+ERP Software that consolidates data from all departments and brings all essential business segments together.
 It acts as a common database among cross-functional teams where organizational data can be stored and accessed in one place.

 Enterprise Resource Planning (ERP) can be defined as a software system used by enterprises to efficiently automate and manage their core business processes.
 Various departments work together to run the company effectively.
 An ERP system integrates these departments under a single platform to efficiently manage the numerous processes, enabling a seamless flow of data between them.